 Singapore will have seven long weekends in 2023.
 Here’s how you can utilise them to the fullest.

-2023 holds many promises, with a multitude of auspiciously timed public holidays in Singapore that will result in seven delightfully long weekends for you to pamper yourself.
+After a trying two years of pandemic outbreak and lockdowns, 2023 holds many promises.
+The multitude of auspiciously timed public holidays in Singapore will result in seven delightfully long weekends for you to pamper yourself.
 With strategic use of your paid time-offs, you can draw these public holidays out to the fullest.

 In fact, it can make the difference between a simple weekend at home and a six-day trip to Vietnam or Bangkok.

 It feels like it was just yesterday that COVID-19 was an international pandemic that disrupted our way of life.
 Today, travel has re-commenced, with Malaysia and many other countries opening their borders.
 You can meet as many people as you please, and most importantly, finally go out without a mask.

 Do not look elsewhere, for you can find the most comprehensive guide here on how you can best utilise your annual leaves in a hopefully, COVID-19-free 2023.

 SingSaver's Exclusive Offer: Apply for our exclusive credit card, travel insurance, car insurance, personal loan, investment, savings account, and priority banking deals to enter our 101!
 Milestone Giveaway.